granbom/vget/README.md

 git clone https://github.com/granbom/vget.git
 ```

-Copy vget to a directory in your PATH.
-For example in
+Copy vget to a directory in your $PATH.
+If you don't have a `bin` directory in you home folder before it will not be in your $PATH.
+Create your `~/bin/` and restart.

 ```bash
 /usr/local/bin/ or